Inherent Inconsistencies of Feature Importance: The Local-Global relation

-\begin{definition}[Importance Consistency] $\fif$ is local-global consistent if $\forall \feat \in \feats$, it holds that \end{definition} To establish the local-global relations of the importance score, a similar consistency requirement is made for the feature importance function: the global importance of a feature (calculated by the global feature importance function) is the expected value of the local feature importance of this feature (calculated by the local feature importance function).
+In property~\ref{property:importanceconst}, to establish the local-global relations of the importance score, a consistency requirement analogous to the one above is made for the feature importance function: the global importance of a feature is the expected value of the local feature importance of this feature.